 We seem to forget, in the Middle East in recent times, some Moslem governments discouraged, or partially banned, burka wearing among women.
 This happened in Nasser's Egypt, Gadaffi's Libya and Saddam Hussein's Iraq; they saw burqas as being backward and out of place in a modern country.
 OK, some of these were ruthless dictators, but are we really saying these famous Moslem leaders were racists against their own people ?
 Hardly!

-Mainstream's advice to those politicians and journalists who keep spouting that women's head wear is 'racialist':
+Mainstream's advice to those politicians and journalists who keep spouting that women's head wear is about 'race':

 (a) take GCSE European History, to learn some FACTS.